Pongphan/ctransferlearning_ev/README.md

 **5.Usage Instructions**

 1. Data Acquisition and Preprocessing
-   The initial phase involves the importation of *Enterobius vermicularis* egg images, which constitute the primary dataset for analysis.
+   The initial phase involves the importation of *E. vermicularis* egg images, which constitute the primary dataset for analysis.
 Given the inherent challenges associated with medical imaging datasets—such as limited sample size and variability—robust preprocessing is essential.
 The raw images undergo normalization and resizing to ensure consistency across the dataset, thereby facilitating subsequent processing stages.

 2. Image Augmentation
    To enhance the diversity and robustness of the dataset, a comprehensive image augmentation pipeline is implemented.
 This process involves several techniques: